vaygeth89/Bloc.Dotnet/README.md

 ## BLoC

 Overview
-This package aims to implement Business Logic Component (BLoC) Design Pattern for Handling State Changes.
-This package is inspired from the Dart package https://pub.dev/packages/bloc
+This package aims to implement Business Logic Component (BLoC) Design Pattern for Mutating and Sharing States

 ### Getting Started